Research Stays

 Opportunities for funded research stays in my group.

-Note: We cannot investigate the suitability and eligibility of the funding programs for you; please verify these details independently before contacting us.
+Note: We cannot investigate the suitability and eligibility of funding programs for you; please verify these details independently before contacting us.

 We look forward to welcoming you to our group!